Italian Black Summer Truffles

 Nutritional Value

-Pippin apples are a good source of soluble fiber, which has been proven to help lower cholesterol, control weight and regulate blood sugar.
-They also contain vitamins A and C, as well as a trace amount of boron and potassium, most of which is located in the apples skin.
+Pippin apples are a good source of fiber, which can help stimulate the digestive tract and contain potassium, which is a mineral that can help regulate fluid levels within the body.
+The apples also contain vitamins A and C, as well as a trace amount of boron.

 Applications